NathanGarrihy/TheoryOfAlgoProject/README.md

 terms of technical difficulty, it's just as easy as repeating the SHA-512 function until the desired hash is achieved.
 The time taken to do such a thing could be quite lengthy but fast improving technology is making it easier and easier every year.

+**Analogy:** <br/>
+The way I see it, finding a hash digest beginning with at least twelve zeros is similar to trying to win a raffle.
+Buying the ticket is not that difficult, but you're probably not going to win unless you keep buying tickets!
+If you keep buying loads of tickets, eventually you're bound to win, or find a hash digest full of leading zeros.

 # References for research elements and images
 * [SHA-512 BitcoinWiki](https://en.bitcoinwiki.org/wiki/SHA-512)